isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    %1: error adding a lease for address %2
+    %1: error adding a lease for address %2: %3

 This error message indicates that the server failed to add a DECLINED lease to the lease store.
 The first argument includes the client and the transaction identification information.
-The second argument holds the IPv4 address for which the decline was attempted.
+The second argument holds the IPv4 address for which the decline was attempted, the last one the error message.

 DHCP4_SERVER_INITIATED_DECLINE_RESOURCE_BUSY
 ============================================